 Next steps for applicants who have failed NCLEX-RN more than once:

 - You do not need to contact the College to confirm this information.
-Simply submit an Application for Exam Eligibility.
+Simply submit a new application.

 - Our registration services team will process your application, usually within five business days.